JohnBaracuda/com.baracuda.runtime-monitoring/README.md

 I would appreciate any help in completing and improving this tool and its features.
 Feel free to contact me if you have any feedback, suggestions or questions.

-+ Improved UIController based on TextMeshPro & UIToolkit
++ Improved UIController for TextMeshPro & UIToolkit
 + Filtering & Grouping (The current UI implimentation is relatively simple and won't work well for huge amounts of monitored members.
 I would like to address this issue by adding multiple tabs/groups as well as a simple way to filter displayed member.)
 + Method monitoring (Properties can be used as a workaround)
 + Class scoped monitoring